Financial Lessons From the Fyre Festival Lawsuit

 Fraud and False Representation

-Twenty-six-year-old McFarland, known as Billy, founded Fyre Media in 2016 to build a digital application that would allow individuals organizing commercial events, such as concerts, to bid for artist and celebrity bookings, according to a statement by the Department of Justice.
+Twenty-six-year-old BillyMcFarland founded Fyre Media in 2016 to build a digital application that would allow individuals organizing commercial events, such as concerts, to bid for artist and celebrity bookings, according to a statement by the Department of Justice.

 Both Herlihy and Lauriello were promised a refund for the ticket package of $1,027 that they paid.
 However, no money has been forthcoming to date, according to court records.

-Ever wonder how much social-media influencers can earn for each post?
-Here’s a list of the average price per post on Instagram for various categories (numbers from Influence.co):
+Ever wonder how much social media influencers can earn to promote events ranging from the Fyre Festival to the latest in makeup and fashion?
+Here’s a list of the average price per post on Instagram for various categories, according to Influence.co: